hungsu/digital_garden/src/site/notes/blog/My experience with Ubuntu in 2020.md

 ---

-On 2020-November-10, I installed [[Private/Ubuntu\|Ubuntu]] 18.04 on [my computer](notes/computer).
+On 2020-November-10, I installed [[Private/Ubuntu\|Ubuntu]] 18.04 on my [[Vaults/quartz/content/notes/computer\|computer]].
 As of 2021-January-01, I've decided to retire it, though I did enjoy the experiment.

 ## Things I liked and will miss